amitspudkey/CSV_Header_Cleaning/README.md

 # BN_CSV_Header_Cleaning
 A small standalone program that removes report headers from CSV's.

-The program operates by scanning a csv file on a given column until it see data.
-Then it deletes the rows above that location.
+The program operates by scanning a csv file on a given column until it sees data, then deletes the rows above that location.

 ________________________________________________________________________________________________________________________________________